ohapkinda/obsidian-card-explorer/README.md

 ## 🚀 Usage

-1. Click the "layout-grid" icon in the toolbar to open Card Explorer
+1. Click the "layout-grid" icon in the toolbar to open Cards Explorer
 2. The plugin opens in the right panel showing your vault's file structure
 3. Click on folders to expand/collapse them
 4. Click on file cards to open them in Obsidian